nixworks/public/news/2016/01/30/index.md

 ##### Zika virus outbreak in the Americas (2015-present)
 ### [Jamaican health officials confirm the country's first case of the Zika virus in a 4-year-old child who recently returned from a trip to Texas. ](/news/2016/01/30/jamaican-health-officials-confirm-the-country-s-first-case-of-the-zika-virus-in-a-4-year-old-child-who-recently-returned-from-a-trip-to-texa.md)
-_Context: Jamaica, Zika virus, Texas, Zika virus outbreak in the Americas (2015-present)_
+_Context: Texas, Jamaica, Zika virus outbreak in the Americas (2015-present), Zika virus_

 ##### Global surveillance disclosures (2013-present)
 ### [NSA documents show the US and UK spied on Israeli military drones and fighter jets. ](/news/2016/01/30/nsa-documents-show-the-us-and-uk-spied-on-israeli-military-drones-and-fighter-jets.md)